Indezine Logo

 Reposition

 See the example, as shown in Figure 4, above.
-What if you need to reposition so that the top of both the shapes match?
+What if you need to reposition so that the top of both shapes match?

 To do so, drag the triangle upwards until you see the Dynamic guides (red, dashed lines).
-In Figure 5, below, you can see that the Dynamic Guides have appeared once the top positions match.
+In Figure 5, below.
+You can see that the Dynamic Guides have appeared once the top positions match.

 Repositioning the shapes